liangmiQwQ/umc/README.md

 _/ˌju: em 'si:/_

-UMC is a collection of tools to parse structured and markup languages code into AST (Abstract Syntax Tree), written in Rust.
+UMC is a toolkit for analyzing, transforming, and generating markup and structured languages code by generating AST (Abstract Syntax Tree), written in Rust and built top on [oxc](https://github.com/oxc-project/oxc).

 ## License